 The Compounding Effect: A Downward Spiral

 Lower velocity and weaker stability aren't separate problems.
 They feed each other.
-Slow, unreliable deployments make teams release less often, which slows down the feedback that would catch issues early.
-Then the unstable systems eat developer hours on fixes, leaving even less time for new work.
+When deployments are slow and unreliable, teams release less often, so they lose the early feedback that catches issues.
+Meanwhile the unstable systems eat developer hours on fixes, which leaves even less time for new work.
 Each problem makes the other worse.

 What you end up with is a team that ships slower, has less room to try new things, and steadily loses ground to competitors who solved this.
 None of it is bad luck.
 It traces back to running a modern engineering org without anyone owning the platform underneath it.

-The takeaway from our findings is that not having a platform team isn't a neutral choice.
-It pushes velocity down and makes operations less stable, and both of those are real drags on how well a company can compete.
+Our findings show that running without a platform team carries a price.
+Velocity drops, operations get less stable, and both of those hurt how well a company can compete.

-So building out platform engineering is less an upgrade than a way to stop bleeding value and to get full use of the engineers you already pay for.
+Building out platform engineering recovers that lost value and lets the engineers you already pay for spend their time shipping.
 Companies that keep going without it tend to fall further behind the ones that have it.